zombieCraig/DartRPG/memory-bank/progress.md

 - ✅ **Journal Navigation**: Added "Jump to last entry" button on journal screen when entries are scrollable

 ## Recent Milestones

+### Milestone: Character Short Name Enhancements (April 2025)
+- ✅ Enhanced character short name (handle) functionality with automatic generation and customization
+- ✅ Added auto-generation of short name when field gets focus and is empty but name field is filled
+- ✅ Implemented "Random Handle" button that rolls on the fe_runner_handles oracle
+- ✅ Added "Make l33t" button with terminal icon to convert short names to leet speak
+- ✅ Created LeetSpeakConverter utility for converting text to leet speak
+- ✅ Enhanced OracleService with recursive search for oracle tables by key anywhere in hierarchy
+- ✅ Improved oracle table lookup to work with nested tables like "social/fe_runner_handles"
+- ✅ Made the character creation process more thematically consistent with the cyberpunk theme

 ### Milestone: Loading Screen Implementation (April 2025)
 - ✅ Implemented a specialized loading screen for handling resource-intensive operations